-- 1. Proposed name of subdivision (must not duplicate other names in the county) along with county, township, section and/or quarter section. - 2.
+- 1. Proposed name of subdivision (shall not duplicate other names in the county) along with county, township, section and/or quarter section or unincorporated municipality. - 2.
 Names, address, and telephone numbers of the owners, subdivider, and engineer or surveyor preparing the preliminary plat. - 3.
 North point, scale, and date. - 4.
 Vicinity Map (insert) showing area within one-half mile radius.